AlexAzartsev/optimize_psd/README.md

 ## Usage

 1. Place your PSD/PSB files in the `input` directory (will be created automatically if it doesn't exist)
+   - You can organize files in subfolders within the `input` directory
+   - The subfolder structure will be preserved in the output
 2. Run the script by double click or with terminal:
    ```bash
    ./optimize_psd
    ```
-3. Optimized files will be saved in the `output` directory
+3. Optimized files will be saved in the `output` directory with the same folder structure as input
 4. The script will display a summary of the optimization results, including:
    - Original file size
    - New file size